Arm Lift Vs. Arm Liposuction

-Liposuction is one of the most popular body contouring procedures in the country.
+Liposuction is one of the most popular body contouring procedures in the country, and it may work for you if you have fat hanging below your arms rather than just skin.
 This cosmetic procedure removes unwanted fat that didn’t respond to dieting and exercising.
-Liposuction is a common low-risk procedure for upper arms that guarantees a more toned and shapelier outline.
-If you are looking to remove excess fat, Liposuction will deflate the arms and possibly leave some skin behind.
+Liposuction is a common, low-risk procedure for upper arms that guarantees a more toned and shapelier outline.
+If you are looking to remove excess fat, liposuction will deflate your arms.

-Arm Lift & Arm Liposuction
+An Arm Lift and Liposuction Together